Live Update

 • Release trains and feature flipping

-Jump to:
+Jump to

-Live Update Architecture
+Live Update architecture

 The following system components function together in order to provide the Live Update functionality.

-• Application schema and segments management
+• Application management

 • Serving configurations to applications